cloudera/hue/docs/docs-site/content/administrator/configuration/connectors/_index.md

 Read about [how to build your own parser](/developer/development/#sql-parsers) if you are looking at better autocompletes for your the SQL dialects you use.

-### Connectors UI
+### Connectors

-Admins can configure the connectors via the UI.
-This feature requires Editor v2 and is functional despite requiring a bit more polishing.
+Admins can configure the connectors via the UI or [API](/developer/api/rest/#connectors).
+This feature requires Editor v2 and is quite functional despite not being offically released and on by default.

     [desktop]
     enable_connectors=true